wishka/discography/README.md

 This is a first little Test app of GhaphQL
 The app has Artists and they songs.
-1.You can see all Artists and songs: query {
+To use app start server and go to http://localhost:3000/graphiql 1.You can see all Artists and songs: query {
   allArtists{